 Dr. Fehring recommended the patient be in the best possible health they can be prior to elective surgery to avoid complications.
 An optimization program, factoring in body weight, blood glucose control, serum albumin, and smoking status are part of his clinic’s protocol; patients get tools to meet and stick to set goals before getting surgery.
 It’s not just about treating the knee or hip; it’s about treating the whole patient as well, he said.

 Dr. Giori recognized that optimization programs can help and his clinic also offers one, but the best that can be done regarding obesity is encouragement and education, and referring the patient to a structured weight-reduction program.
 On the flipside, the patient should do his or her best to lose weight to get below a given BMI threshold.
 From there, doctor and patient can create a shared decision-making plan that may or may not involve surgery.

-If you want to learn more and discuss whether or not UKA is the right procedure for you, please contact our office.
-We’ll help you return to your health, pain-free lifestyle.
+If you’d like to discuss weight concerns prior to your total knee or hip, please contact our office.
+We’ll help you return to your healthy, pain-free lifestyle.